area17/twill/docs/.sections/crud-modules.md

     Route::module('moduleName');
 ```

-Setup a new CMS menu item in `config/twill-navigation.php`.
+Setup a new CMS navigation item in `config/twill-navigation.php`.

 ```php
 return [